roq-trading/roq-api/README.md

 ## What is it?

-The API used to communicate between clients (the implementation of your trading strategy) and other components developed by Roq, e.g. market gateways.
+This is the API used to communicate between your trading strategies and other components (market gateways) developed by Roq.

 ## Overview

-An open sourced API motivated by
+Primary motivation

-* No requirement to sign a NDA
+* Allows you to test without first having to sign a NDA
-* Anyone should be able to implement solutions against the interface
+* An open sourced API giving anyone a free option to implement alternative solutions

-> Closed source solutions include
-> * `roq-coinbase-pro` market gateway
-> * `roq-deribit` market gateway
-> * `roq-client` library
->   * Low latency communication between trading strategy
+* Easy access to closed source binaries as either Conda packages or Docker images

+> Some of the solutions are free to use,
->     and market gateways
+> e.g. `roq-client` and `roq-influxdb`.
->   * Simulation framework, including FIFO order matching
-> * `roq-influxdb` exporter
 >
-> Some solutions are free to use, e.g. `roq-client` and `roq-influxdb`.
-> Other solutions will require you to enter a license agreement, e.g.
+> Other solutions may require you to enter
+> a license agreement with Roq to enable more
+> advanced features, e.g. `roq-coinbase-pro`
-> `roq-coinbase-pro` and `roq-deribit`.
+> and `roq-deribit`.
+>
+> All solutions are completely free to download.

 ## Build

 The API is not very useful by itself.
-You will need an implementation of the interface, such as the `roq-client` library.
+You will need an implementation of the interface such as the closed source `roq-client` library.

-> You will not achieve anything by compiling this project.
+> You will not achieve much by compiling this project.

-Instead, head over to
+Head over to
 [Roq Samples](https://github.com/roq-trading/roq-api)
-and follow the instrutions there to install `roq-client` and get started with compiling your own projects.
+and follow the instrutions there to install the `roq-client` library and compile some simple examples.

 ## Benefits

 * Ultra low latency (single digit microsecond response time)
-* Very high message throughput
+* Very high message throughput (only bound by single-message processing time)
-* Messages communicated to clients using a broadcast (publish once) design
+* Messages communicated to clients using a broadcast design (efficient publish-once implementation)
-* Automatic connection and download management
+* Automatic connection and download management (helps you manage state)
-* Message normalization
+* Message normalization (a single unified interface used to access all markets)
 * Market data (L1, L2, trade summary, session/daily statistics, etc).
 * Order management (create, modify, cancel, ack, update, trade)
 * Positions and funds (when available)
 * Automatically persist all messages to storage device (zero latency impact)
-* Integrate well with popular network kernel-bypass solutions (using epoll)
+* Integrate well with popular network kernel-bypass solutions (having epoll support)
-* Suitable for fully autonomous algorithmic trading
+* Suitable for fully autonomous algorithmic trading (e.g. bot trading)

 ## Constraints